 Hike the Rainbow Vista Trail

 This is a great little Valley of Fire trail that I thoroughly enjoyed.
-It’s not long nor is it steep, so the Rainbow Vista Trail is a great warmup for the rest of your day.
+It’s not long nor is it steep, so the Rainbow Vista Trail is a great warmup for the rest of your day and a great starter to this one day Valley of Fire itinerary.
 I ended up going later in the day for this and I wish I’d gone earlier for better lighting, so do this earlier for optimal pretties.

 Hike the Fire Wave, White Domes, & Seven Wonders Loop